Paterson's Curse Leaf Miner

 The forewings of the adult moth have a brown front half, and a white rear half, with a wavy line separating the halves.
 The head and thorax have white dorsal patches.
 The wingspan is about 0.8 cm.

 The moth of this Australian native species is similar to that of the species Dialectica scalariella which was introduced deliberately into Australia, but the cocoons are more easily distinguished.
+The cocoons are in two layers.
+The inner cocoons of Dialectica aemula are yellowish, and narrower than the outer cocoon.
+The inner cocoon of Dialectica scalariella is white, nearly filling the outer cocoon.

 Further reading :